ZW II 96

 The object ZW II 96 (also II Zw 96) is a pair of galaxies that are merging.
 It is in the constellation Delphinus, about 500 million light-years from Earth.
+The first known reference to this galaxy comes from volume V of the Catalogue of Galaxies and of Clusters of Galaxies compiled by Fritz Zwicky in 1965, where it was listed as CGCG 448-020, and described as a "double system."

 The shape of the merging galaxies is unusual; a number of powerful young starburst regions hang as long, threadlike structures between the main galaxy cores.
-The system is relatively luminous, but has not yet reached the late stage of coalescence that is the norm for most ultraluminous systems.
+The system is relatively luminous, but has not yet reached the late stage of coalescence that is typical for most ultraluminous systems.

 The photograph is from a collection of 59 images of merging galaxies taken by the NASA/ESA Hubble Space Telescope released on 24 April 2008, on the 18th anniversary of its 1990 launch.